9 Best Trail Running Shoes For Hiking

 Heel-to-Toe Drop

 For new runners, the heel-to-toe drop can be quite an obscure feature.
 It specifies how many extra millimeters of cushioning are in the heel compared to the toe.
 Choosing the length of a heel-to-toe drop depends on how you run.
 If you are a heel striker and first land on your heels when you run, a traditional drop (10mm – 12mm) will suit you well.
 Lower drops encourage midfoot strikes.
-For many, midfoot strikes are perceived as lower impact than heel strikes.
+For many, midfoot strikes are perceived as having a lower impact than heel strikes.
 You can find out what type of striker you are on your own or at a local running store.

 The Most Popular Trail Running Shoe Brands